Create a more sustainable world with renewable energy engineering. Refine and rethink clean energy sources such as wind, biomass, solar, and hydro.

-HND requirement is overall Merit in an Engineering subject to include a Merit in either Level 4 or Level 5 Analytical Methods module (plus GCSE Maths Grade C).
-Applicants may be considered for year 2 entry where the curriculum sufficiently matches that of Ulster University full time year 1 course.
+HND requirement is overall Merit in an Engineering subject to include a Merit in either Level 4 or Level 5 Analytical Methods module (plus GCSE Maths grade C or an acceptable alternative Mathematics module).
+Applicants may be considered for year 2 entry where the curriculum sufficiently matches that of Ulster University full-time year 1 course.

 Ulster Foundation Degree